Approach

 The Real Cost of Building In-House

-A minimum viable AI team for a PE firm needs three to five people.
-You need a machine learning engineer ($180K-$350K base).
-You need a data engineer ($150K-$280K base).
-You need someone who understands your investment workflows and can translate between the deal team and the technical team ($160K-$300K base).
-For anything production-grade, you probably also need a DevOps or MLOps person ($140K-$250K base).
+A minimum viable team needs three to five people.
+A machine learning engineer ($180K-$350K base).
+A data engineer ($150K-$280K base).
+Someone who knows your investment workflows and can translate between the deal team and the engineers ($160K-$300K base).
+For anything production-grade, add a DevOps or MLOps person ($140K-$250K base).

-That is $630K-$1.18M in base salaries alone.
-Add benefits, equity, recruiting fees (typically 20-25% of first-year comp for AI talent), and infrastructure costs.
-You are looking at $1.2M-$2.4M per year in fully loaded cost.
+That is $630K-$1.18M in base salaries.
+Add benefits, equity, recruiting fees (20-25% of first-year comp for AI talent), and infrastructure.
+Fully loaded, you are at $1.2M-$2.4M a year.

 The Real Cost of External Consulting